 The Associated Press is reporting another Tesla car crash, which was allegedly traveling about 60 miles per hour, when it rear-ended a fire truck stopped at a red light.
 The driver sustained a broken right ankle, told police that her car was in autopilot mode and failed to brake before the violent impact decimated its front end.
+There was a witness to the accident which was driving a cascadia evolution.

 These are some of the very intriguing issues that continue to arise from car accidents stemming from self-driving cars.